 As South Africa has grown more urban, so have poverty and hunger migrated to its cities.
 While the government of South Africa sees increasing penetration of supermarkets into poorer neighbourhoods as a way to encourage economic development and increase access to food, this strategy is inherently limited.

 In South Africa, urbanisation has contributed to a rapid increase in poverty and a rising population of urbanites who are undernourished.
 Sixty percent of South Africa’s population is now urbanised, and this figure is projected to reach 80 percent by 2050.
-In Cape Town, a found that over 80 percent of households were either moderately or severely food insecure in sampled low income neighbourhoods.
+In Cape Town, a 2011 survey found that over 80 percent of households were either moderately or severely food insecure in sampled low income neighbourhoods.
 In addition to overall caloric food insecurity, households were found to have limited dietary diversity.

 There is a deep rift in the international food policy community about the role of supermarkets in addressing urban hunger.
 One group sees “food deserts,” or the lack of food retailers in poorer neighbourhoods, as the primary driver of hunger and malnutrition in urban areas.
 Another group views the growing spread of large supermarkets in cities of the Global South with suspicion.
 Their primary concern is that large food retailers will displace smaller, traditional shops that better cater to the needs of the poor.

 There is a parallel set of arguments in the South African policy realm which are couched in terms of economics rather than food security.
 Here the government implicitly assumes that the establishment of shopping malls, and associated supermarkets, in low income areas will help facilitate economic development.
 While food access is not explicitly considered, it is believed that supermarkets bring more efficient, cost effective and safer food to poor areas.
 This argument contrasts with that of those (mostly outside of government) who are concerned that the spread of big stores, including supermarkets, may lead to loss of livelihoods among small traders.